dharmatype/Sometype-Mono/docs/index.md

 ---

 ## Short Story
-Sometype Mono is a monospaced font family for coding and tabular layout.
+Sometype Mono is a monospaced font family for coding and tabular layout which licensed under SIL OFL1.1.
+Designed by  [Ryoichi Tsunekawa](http://dharmatype.com).
 Consists of 6 styles so far.

 ---